-This blog will cover the highlights, and for an in-depth look at what’s new in 11.7, register for this webinar.
+This blog will cover the highlights, and for an in-depth look at what’s new in 11.7, watch this webinar.

 An attribute is any property of a food item you want to track for any reason.
 Most likely, you will use Attributes to make the required BE declarations or voluntary declarations (vegan, gluten-free, etc.) easier to track at the Ingredients and Recipe (and therefore Label) levels.
 See this blog for detailed instructions on using the Attributes feature.

 All Canadian labels are created with default dimensions that match Health Canada’s Compendium of Templates for Nutrition Facts Tables.
 Dimensions appear on the label screen to give you reference.

 - The Attributes button has been added to the Recipe ribbon

 - Preferences is now labeled My Preferences

 - Alternate Name and Alternate Text are now Ingredient Statement Name and Sub-ingredients.

 - More Search has been renamed as “Advanced Search.”

 - The nutrient sets (Nutrients to View) have been renamed.

 The latest DRIs were recently released for sodium and potassium, and the new values will be in this update.
 DRIs in Genesis R&D are used for comparing recipes totals to standards for a specific age group and do not affect the nutrition labels.
 (Reminder: Nutrition labels use %DV values.)